asarazan/koverage/README.md

 #### TODO
 * This is not terribly well-tested.
 There are probably some use cases where it falls over.
+* I suspect it does not do the right thing on field-backed properties with non-default getters/setters.
 * It would be cool to create a gradle plugin that automatically runs `Koverage.cover` on all detected data classes.
 PRs welcome!